-She has been inspired by working with Penny Greenland, Jabadao founder, and is a keen advocate of Developmental Movement Play for all children.
+I have been hugely inspired by working with Penny Greenland, Jabadao founder, and am a keen advocate of Developmental Movement Play for all children.

-Movement play is integral to all of Kate’s projects.
+Movement play is integral to all of my projects.

-Kate works on longer term early years music projects, and specialises in working with under 3s and parents/carers.
+I works on longer term early years music projects, and specialise in working with under 3s and parents/carers.

-Kate prides herself on working in a flexible way, and encourages everyone to join in as far as they are able to.
-She use familiar and accessible songs, and understands very well that some people are terrified of singing and moving.
-She is sensitive and encouraging.
-Her aim is to “inspire adults to enjoy their own music-making and movement more in order that they can better support the children’s developing musicality”.
+I pride myself on working in a flexible way, and encourage everyone to join in as far as they are able to.
+I use familiar and accessible songs, and understand very well that some people are terrified of singing and moving.
+I am sensitive and encouraging.
+My aim is to inspire adults to enjoy their own music-making and movement more in order that they can better support the children’s developing musicality.